This profile is written and maintained by the homeowner, architect, or builder.

 We previously had solar hot water and have since added a 4.5kW solar PV and changed to a heat pump with another dramatic drop in our electricity consumption, especially over winter.
 Battery storage is next and we intend to replace one car with an electric vehicle within the next year or so.

 We have two in-ground and one bath raingarden, three rainwater tanks that hold a combined 8,500 litres with the water used on the garden.
 The garden is planted mainly with indigenous plants and a huge vegetable patch that is managed without chemicals.
 We have two compost bins and a worm farm.

 We thought it would be impossible to make our home as efficient and comfortable as it is without bulldozing it and starting from scratch.
 But with a little bit of research we were able to find solutions for our house that meant keeping and re-using or giving away a lot of the old features and minimising the use of new materials.
 We are so happy with the renovation and plan to stay here for a long time.

-Over the last two years we have been working on new side fences (made from mostly reclaimed timber), gabion retaining walls and the landscaping.
+Over the last three years we have been working on new side fences (made from mostly reclaimed timber), gabion retaining walls and the landscaping.
 We have planted a huge number of indigenous and other native plants and continued to work on front access.
-Being able to do this while confined during the pandemic has kept us sane and given us some goals to work towards.
+Being able to do this while confined during the pandemic kept us sane and has given us some goals to work towards.
 We’ve followed some great advice from Costa Georgiadis and taken great pleasure in observing nature in our own yard.
 We have two eastern spinebills who are daily visitors and this year made babies.
 There are so many skinks and an occasional bluetongue lizard or echidna visit.
 We’d love to share our experiences with you, so come along and have a look.

 This house achieved a NatHERS rating of 6 stars using NatHERS accredited software (First Rate5).
 Find out how the star ratings work on the Nationwide House Energy Rating Scheme (NatHERS) website.